Second Order Spiral Splines: Abstract

 \section{Abstract}

-Second order spiral splines are unit-speed planar curves that can be used to interpolate a list $Y$ of $n+1$ points in $\R ^2$ at times specified in some list $T$, where $n\geq 2$.
-We show that, for well behaved data $Y$ and $T$, there exist exactly $2^n$ natural second order spiral splines $y_\theta$ interpolating $Y$ at $T$.
-An algorithm is given for computing all the $y_\theta$ and is illustrated by examples.
+Second order spiral splines are $C^2$ unit-speed planar curves that can be used to interpolate a list $Y$ of $n+1$ points in $\R ^2$ at times specified in some list $T$, where $n\geq 2$.
+Asymptotic methods are used to develop a fast algorithm, based on a pair of tridiagonal linear systems and standard software.
+The algorithm constructs a second order spiral spline interpolant for data that is convex and sufficiently finely sampled.